kristiansyrjanen/billystat/miikka/detection_test/detection.md

-We became suspicious of if the training had any effect at all, so we decided to stage a very small scale test.
+We became suspicious if the training had any effect at all, so we decided to stage a very small scale test.

 I took around 20 pictures of two empty bottles and a computer mouse.